yay135/GTEx_NNLS_Deep_Learning/readme.md

 Create an empty data folder and move all the csv files that you want to run tasks with into this folder.
 Refer to the sample csv files in the test folder to format your own file.
 Your data folder can be anywhere in your local machine.

 #### 2.5.2 Data types
-Note: Make sure your csv files have gene ensembl id without version as the headers.
+Make sure your csv files have gene ensembl id without version as the headers.
 The expression data must be RNA-seq TPM normalized.
 Do not make further normalizations, the program has built in log2 transformation and min-max scaling functions.

 #### 2.5.3 Data shapes
-Note: Do not mix files for different tasks, the columns of your files can be different to the sample test file, the program will match as many columns as possible, the missing ones will be filled with 0.
-Each file in your data folder may have different columns.
+Do not mix files for different tasks, the columns of your files can be different to the sample test file, the program will match as many columns as possible, the missing ones will be filled with 0.
+Files in your data folder may have different columns.
 Each column is a gene, each row is a sample.

 ### 2.6 Example tasks